acikgozb/tcp-ip-journey/1-ping/README.md

 ### Network Address Translation (NAT)

 NAT is a concept that is used to _map private IP addresses to public IP addresses_, so that hosts with private IP addresses can send packets to the public, and vice versa.
-Without NAT, we wouldn't be able to connect to a remote network from our home networks, or private networks administrated by companies.
+Without NAT, we wouldn't be able to connect to a remote network from our home networks or private networks administrated by companies would have no access to public networks.

 NAT also allows us to rely on private IP addresses, without it, we would have to configure public IP addresses for each and every host we have in our networks.
 By doing so, we would quickly eat the available IP pool.